 Tips for Creating High-Performing Content: Summary of Episode 75

-Yosef Silver, SEO and culinary expert, joins us to talk about creating that content that coveted content that ranks well, reads well, and shares well!
+Yosef Silver, SEO and culinary expert, joins us to talk about creating high-performing SEO content

 We’re getting into:

 - Search-ability, shareability, and how to create content findable content that pops!

 - Tips and tricks for a content structure that engages

 - How to achieve content zen.
 Finding a good content balance